-The archaeological site of Olympia, on the western side of Peloponnese, is mostly famous as the venue of the ancient Olympic Games.
+The archaeological site of Olympia, on the western side of Peloponnese, is most famous as the venue of the ancient Olympic Games.
 These were actually athletic events taking place every four years as part of celebrations for god Zeus.
-Today, the site hosts remains of ancient temples, a stadium and the Archaeological Museum.
+Today, the site hosts remain of ancient temples, a stadium, and the Archaeological Museum.
 This museum hosts stunning pieces found at excavations in the ancient site and the region of Olympia, such as the Statue of Hermes of Praxiteles and the Nike of Paionios.
-The Ancient Stadium with the characteristic arch is also an interesting sightseeing in Olympia.
+The Ancient Stadium with the characteristic arch is also interesting sightseeing in Olympia.

 In this section, you can see the best Olympia Sightseeing but also things to see by location.
 Do not miss to also read about things to do.

 You can also view all things to see in Olympia by category: villages, museums.

 Considered among the best museums in Greece, the Archaeological Museum hosts findings from the ancient site and from other excavations in the area.
 Well labeled and with many rooms, the most famous exhibits of the museum are the statues of Hermes of Praxiteles and of Nike Paionios.

 This is the stadium where most Olympic Games used to take place in the antiquity.
 The racetrack is over 200 meters long and nearly 30 to 34 meters wide.